cdancette/cdancette.github.io-old/index.md

 I interned for 6 months at the [CoML team](http://www.lscp.net/persons/dupoux/bootphon/index.html), a research lab in École Normale Supérieure in Paris.
 I worked on unsupervised machine learning for words and phoneme discovery in speech data.

+**Study of the Variational Auto Encoder for speech subword modeling** For a class project, at Georgia Tech, I studied a variational Auto Encoder architecture for the Zerospeech Challenge, Track 1: unsupervised subword modeling.
+You can find my work here: [https://cdancette.fr/zerospeech-vae/](https://cdancette.fr/zerospeech-vae/)

 **Deep learning for optical flow estimation, Fall 2017**
 As a graduate student at Georgia Tech, I worked on a project to estimate optical flows in a natural environment dataset.
 I used the FlowNet2 architecture.
 You can find my code on [github](https://github.com/cdancette/flownet-tools)